Understanding IAAA Model

 Important: Identification alone provides no security.
 It must always be paired with authentication to confirm legitimacy.

-Authentication validates credentials against stored records to confirm identity.
-Weak authentication remains one of the leading causes of security breaches.
+Authentication validates credentials against stored records to confirm a user’s identity.
+Weak authentication is a leading cause of security breaches, making this step critical.

 | Factor Type | Description | Examples |